 - Cover the inappropriate object with something your cat will find unappealing, such as Sticky Paws™ double-sided sticky tape, aluminum foil, sheets of sandpaper or a plastic carpet runner with the pointy side up.
 You may give the objects an aversive odor by attaching cotton balls dipped in vinegar, a muscle rub, or other unpleasant odor.
 Be careful with odors because you don't want the nearby acceptable object to also smell unpleasant!

-- When your cat is consistently using the scratching post, it can be moved very gradually, at no more than three inches each day, to a location more suitable to you.
+- When your cat is consistently using the scratching post, it can be moved very gradually, at no more than three inches each day, to a location more suitable for you.
 It’s best to keep the appropriate scratching post as close to your cat’s preferred scratching locations as possible.

 - Don’t remove the unappealing coverings or odors from the inappropriate objects until your cat is consistently using the appropriate objects in their permanent locations for at least one month.
 They should then be removed gradually.

 Should I correct my cat for scratching?

 Correction is effective only if you catch your cat in the act of scratching unacceptable objects and have provided her with acceptable scratching objects.
-Correction after the fact won’t change the behavior, may cause her to be afraid of you or the environment and may elicit defensive aggression.
+Correction after the fact won’t change the behavior, but may cause her to be afraid of you or the environment and may elicit defensive aggression.
 Used by itself, correction won’t resolve scratching problems because it doesn’t teach your cat where to scratch instead.
 If you catch her in the act of scratching inappropriate objects, remote correction is best.
 You do not directly interact with her with this type of correction.
 Ideas for remote correction include making a loud noise with a whistle, shaking a soda can filled with rocks, slapping the wall, or spraying with a water-filled squirt bottle not directed at her face.
 If correction is interactive, she’ll learn to refrain from scratching in your presence, but will continue to scratch when you’re not around.